 Your summer beauty regimen is not complete without fresh juices.
 We love drinking juice throughout the year, but summer’s certainly the best time for juicing.
 Why?

-- Many people find that they are less hungry during warm months due to lower metabolic needs (your body normally spends a lot of energy warming itself up).
+3. Many people find that they are less hungry during warm months due to lower metabolic needs (your body normally spends a lot of energy warming itself up).
 Experiment with replacing a meal a day with a juice, and see how you feel.
-Remember to use more veggies than fruit to avoid excess sugar.

 Kris Carr is our juice muse.
 She not only transformed her life by incorporating green juices and other healthy foods into her life, but she has helped thousands of others do the same!
 And she does it all with humor.

 Her site and books have dozens of delicious juice recipes, including this one we love:

 • 3 to 4 leaves of romaine lettuce

 • 2 broccoli stems